jeremymaya/udemy-react-input-form-events/README.md

 Convert App component into a class based component.

 SearchBar invokes a callback to App component to pass the search term

+### Fetching Data

+AJAX request, network request, to Unsplash API which will send back a JSON record

+unsplash

+### Axios vs Fetch

+axios - standard alone 3rd party package

+fetch - function built into modern browsers

+Since fetch is a built in function, amount of code being sent is to a browser is slightly smaller than the axios when making an HTTP request fetch is more basic and lower level than Axios

+// go over the note again and commit